HussainAlkhalifah/simple-chat/README.md

 # simple-chat
-a simple android group chat app that uses FireBase
+a simple group chat app in android that uses FireBase